Stone pathway in grass with purple blooming lavender field and trees in background

 How big is the Tullamore lavender farm?

-When is the best time to visit the farm?
+When is the best time to see lavender?

-Our 2025 season will run from June 18 - July 27.
-We have many different types of lavender on the farm + all bloom at slightly different times.
+We have many different types of lavender on the farm + all bloom at different times.
 This means there is always something in bloom during our open season.
 Our English lavender is the first to bloom (mid-June to early July).
 By mid-July our French lavender takes over as the show stopper.

 Can I pick my own lavender?